Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 10

 About half an hour

-later, having ticketes
+later, having ticketed

-my collection
+my collection of souvenirs.

 107

-in Smarts Hushalian
+in Smarts Australian

 the street.
 It was very

-unusually dark
+dark - unusually dark

-I thought
+I thought.

-The Street lamps
+The street lamps

-were alight
+were alight but they are

-of course
+of course always shaded

 I think they must